-Rhetoric Stage (roughly fourteen through eighteen year olds) Motto: “Becoming the Good, Beauty, and Truth is our wisdom.”
+Rhetoric Stage (roughly fourteen- through eighteen-year-olds) Motto: “Becoming the bastions of Goodness, Truth, and Beauty is our wisdom.”

-Having put on the armor of knowledge of concepts and principles in the Grammar Stage; having learned the reasoning behind such concepts and principles, along with attack and defence strategies in the Logic Stage; Rhetoric Stage students – mainly of highschool age – are ready for battle: the battle of debunking false myths and gods, and defending what they have learned to recognize in all their schooling years as worthy of being admired, pursued, and defended.
+Having put on the armor of knowledge of concepts and principles in the Grammar Stage; having learned the reasoning behind such concepts and principles, along with attack and defense strategies in the Logic Stage; Rhetoric Stage students – mainly of high school age – are ready for battle: the battle of debunking false myths and gods, and defending what they have learned to recognize in all their schooling years as worthy of being admired, pursued, and defended.

-Rhetoric Stage Content: classical poetry and prose; lives of the saints; strategy, tactics, and decision games; material logic and rhetoric; literary criticism; writing; American government, economics, and history; world history and geography; theory of music and visual arts; vocabulary from classical roots; natural sciences (dual focus: life and physical); writings of the early Church Fathers.
+Rhetoric Stage Content: classical poetry and prose; lives of the saints; strategy, tactical, and decision-making games; material logic and rhetoric; literary criticism; writing; American government, economics, and history; world history and geography; theory of music and visual arts; vocabulary from classical roots; natural sciences (dual focus: life and physical); and writings of the early Church Fathers.

-Rhetoric Stage Goal: accomplishing the overall goals of the trivium – a life-long self-learning ability, independent thinking, a Christian Orthodox worldview, maturity to lead a Christ-like life, and the courage to pursue and defend the immutable Good, Beauty, and Truth.
+Rhetoric Stage Goal: accomplishing the overall goals of the trivium – lifelong self-teaching and independent thinking abilities, a Christian Orthodox worldview, the maturity to lead a Christ-like life, and the courage to pursue and defend the immutable Goodness, Truth, and Beauty.

-The quintessence of this stage consists in building our students’ ability to communicate what they have mastered, and seeing them accomplished as better persons for the glory of God, the benefit of their families, nation, and Church.
+The quintessence of this stage consists in building our students’ ability to communicate what they have mastered, and seeing them accomplished as better persons for the glory of God and the benefit of their families, nation, and Church.

-Rhetoric Stage Virtues: faith, wisdom, hope, knowledge, honesty, humility, courage, faithfulness, self-control, kindness, gratitude.
+Rhetoric Stage Virtues: faith, wisdom, hope, knowledge, honesty, humility, courage, faithfulness, self-control, kindness, and gratitude.

 What all our days look like in the rhetoric class: